 - Not be a leveraged investment vehicle

-This page sets out in detail the practical steps that your firm needs to take in order to access the CCFF, as well as other frequently asked questions.
+This page sets out details of the scheme, and practical information for issuers that still have outstanding CP in the CCFF, as well as other frequently asked questions.

 If you have any questions please email CCFF-Applications@bankofengland.co.uk.